 The Query Builder is a cloud-based feature that helps you distill asset and vulnerability data using custom-built queries.
-These queries are composed of “pills”, which are individual criteria that filter your data based on an array of unique parameters.
-These pills display and define the fields, operators, and values as the query is built.

 You can use the Query Builder to:

 - Quickly pivot between asset, vulnerability, service, and software results using the same query

 - Simplify the way you narrow down your data

 To access the Query Builder, sign in to your Insight platform account and open your InsightVM product.
 In the upper right corner, click the icon with the magnifying glass next to the account icon.

 To use any of the queries that your organization has made before, click Load Query to display a dropdown menu to load all existing queries, which can be unlocked or locked (designated with a lock icon).